HR Information Specialist Job Description & Template

 Company ABC is a staffing agency in the U.S. known for our creative, marketing, and executive talent placement.
 We place permanent and contract-to-hire professionals in hard-to-fill positions for organizations from startups to the Fortune 50.

-We’re looking for an exceptional Human Resource Information Specialist (HRIS) for an internal role in human resources at our corporate headquarters in beautiful Duluth, Minnesota.
+We’re looking for an exceptional HRIS for an internal role in human resources at our corporate headquarters in beautiful Duluth, Minnesota.
 This is a salaried position, full-time, onsite, and responsible for HR technology and data systems as well as learning management design and systems training for our workforce.

-A typical day as Human Resource Information Specialist (HRIS) includes:
+A typical day as HR Information Specialist includes:

 What you’ll like most about working in Human Resources at Company ABC: